 Answers Provided by Our Experienced Truck Accident Lawyers

-The anti-coercion rule is a new federal rule that makes it illegal for commercial carriers, shippers, and brokers to pressure truck drivers to operate their vehicles beyond federal regulations.
+The anti-coercion rule is a federal rule that makes it illegal for commercial carriers, shippers, and brokers to pressure truck drivers to operate their vehicles beyond federal regulations.
 Effective from January 29, 2016, this rule is designed to make trucks safer and to protect truckers from threats of economic harm (loss of business or pay).
 A trucker who has been coerced can now file complaints for coercion with the Federal Motor Carrier Safety Administration (FMCSA).
-Talk to truck accident lawyers to find out how you can file truck accident claims.

 Scott Darling, FMCSA Acting Administrator, said this about the anti-coercion rule: “Any time a motor carrier, shipper, receiver, freight-forwarder, or broker demands that a schedule be met, one that the driver says would be impossible without violating hours-of-service restrictions or other safety regulations, that is coercion.
 No commercial driver should ever feel compelled to bypass important federal safety regulations and potentially endanger the lives of all travelers on the road.”